BBoOs12/Nav0d-Lancher/README.md

 📜 This launcher is not affiliated with Mojang or Microsoft.
 It’s for educational and personal use only.
 Please consider purchasing the official game to support the developers.

 💬 Command Line Notice: When you launch the game, some CMD (terminal) windows may briefly open and close — this is normal behavior used to start Minecraft in the background.

+📥 Download:
+👉 You can install it from the latest release [here](https://github.com/BBoOs12/Nav0d-Lancher/releases/tag/Nav0d_Launcher-v1.2)